 - Station state – Always listed as “NA” or Not Applicable, since our data locations may include areas of multiple states.

 - Site time zone – Listed in hours offset from UTC; time zones west of Greenwich are negative (e.g. PST is 8 hours behind UTC, therefore PST is listed as -8).

 - Summary comment:

-- Latitude/Longitude resolution – Width and height of the selected tile in decimal degrees.
+- Latitude/Longitude resolution – Spatial resolution of the selected tile in decimal degrees.

 - Time resolution – Period between data points.

 Q. What averaging method is used in the data website output files?